CNBC Logo

 CNBC Logo History

 Having gone through great hardships – a constant battle with the Financial Channel, overcoming skepticism from providers who thought the Financial News Network met all their needs – CNBC had already met 17 million homes in 1990.
 That number, however, was not even half of FNN’s reach.
-But providence was destined to provide CNBC with a lucky break – FNN had financial problems, which provided the opportunity to buy a competitor as early as May 21, 1991.
+However, providence was destined to provide CNBC with a lucky break – FNN had financial problems, which provided the opportunity to buy a competitor as early as May 21, 1991.

 CNBC Symbol